 The Most Essential Accessible Tools for Working From Home

-As the working world was forced to adapt amidst a global pandemic, we saw the rise of more accessible work from home tools – which offer numerous benefits to employees & employers alike – become integral to the hybrid work environment.
+As the working world was forced to adapt amidst a global pandemic, we saw the rise of more accessible work from home tools (which offer numerous benefits to employees & employers alike) that become integral to the hybrid work environment.

 Accenture’s 2021 Future of Work study finds that 83% of workers prefer a hybrid model, reporting that they felt less burnout & their relationships with colleagues had improved.
 More broadly, the report emphasizes that leaders must think beyond the physical workspace and instead focus on tailoring resources according to individual need.